The Senate inquiry into the dairy industry was instructed to find "a fair, long term solution to Australia's dairy crisis".

 Recently another Australian article asked: Should you give up dairy?
 The discerning taste buds of a gelati maker, a barista, a sommelier and a chef were subjected to popular alternative milks.
 "Mylk" is a term adopted by the alternative milk industry.
 The outcome: nothing beats the taste of real dairy.

 If Australians were given the choice perhaps the nation may also naturally gravitate towards raw dairy.
 According to this article between 60 - <90% of Australians cannot easily digest lactose.
 This is partly because pasteurisation destroys the enzyme lactase needed to digest the lactose sugar.
-The dairy industry is in trouble indeed if it does not embrace change.
+Dairy farmers are in trouble indeed if industry does not embrace change.

 An Australian dairy farmer speak out: